-Over 94 years after being recovered from Woody's body, on November 11, 2006 Woody's water stained Acacia Lodge No. 16 dues card finally made its way back to Virginia and is currently on display at the Grand Lodge of Virginia Museum in Richmond Virginia.
+Over 94 years after being recovered from Woody's body after floating in the ocean for about 8 days; on November 11, 2006 Woody's water stained Acacia Lodge No. 16 dues card finally made its way back to Virginia and is currently on display at the Grand Lodge of Virginia Museum in Richmond Virginia.
 Note the trowel over the Square and Compasses, it is signed the Worshipful D. W. Buckley, Secretary.
 Also in the museum display case next to his dues card are one of these Masonic Titanic lapel pins and one of these collector Masonic Titanic Coins.

 These unique collector's commemorative Masonic Titanic Lapel Pins and Coins were custom designed by Brother William J. Baumbach, II in 2008 to honor those Freemasons that lost their lives when the Titanic hit an iceberg and sank on April 15, 1912.
 The Masonic Titanic Lapel Pins and Coins honor one Mason in particular, Brother Oscar Scott Woody, who died on his 44th birthday.
 When his body was recovered, among other Masonic items found on him was his Masonic dues card for Acacia Lodge No. 16 A.F. & A.M in Clifton Station Virginia, now simply known as Clifton.